 The Federal government has very strict standards that determine a student's dependency status for financial aid.
-Under normal circumstances, a student will be classified as dependent until they are 24 years of age, married, a member of the military, or have a child whom they are supporting.
+Under normal circumstances, a student will be classified as dependent until they are 24 years of age, married, a member of the military, have a child whom they are supporting, or are experiencing homelessness.
 Advisors are available in the Financial Aid office to answer questions about dependency.

 In accordance with the U.S. Department of Education, Parkland College is required by federal regulations (Federal Regulations 34CFR Parts 668.32f and CFR 668.34) to establish satisfactory academic progress standards for federal and state financial aid recipients enrolled in eligible degree and certificate programs.
 These minimum standards ensure that only those recipients demonstrating satisfactory progress toward the completion of their educational objective continue to receive financial assistance.